boras-pl/mini-emu/README.md

+# This is a set of helper scripts that allow you to run FS-UAE, DosBox and Vice C64 on minimal Debian w/o X11
 Print this tutorial, seriously!
-Or at least open it on your smartphone.
+Or open it on your smartphone, at least.

 1. Download, burn and install any modern Debian netinst (Bullseye or daily) e.g. debian-testing-amd64-netinst.iso
 2. Important!
 During installation an user must be set to: emu